|

 • Cover the baking sheets loosely with tea towels and let the buns rise in a warm place for about 45 minutes or until doubled.

 • Whisk the egg white with 1 tablespoon of water and a pinch of salt.
-Gently brush each bun with the egg wash and sprinkle with seeds, if desired.
+Gently brush each bun with the egg wash and sprinkle with sesame or poppy seeds, if desired.

-• Bake for about 15 minutes or until nicely browned.
+• Bake for about 15 to 18 minutes or until golden brown.
 Makes 12 large buns or about 16 to 18 small buns.

 Nutrition